zaarthulvignesh3003/DevOps---Guvi-Task/README.md

 Please check
-1. Task 08-09-24 Vignesh Sankar.txt
+1. Task September 14 (1).txt
+2. Task September 14 (2).txt
-2. DevOps Task (08-09) Vignesh Sankar.docx
+3. DevOps Task (14-09) Vignesh Sankar.docx

-These 2 file where i attached the screenshot of the image/commands and txt editor file.
+These 3 file where i attached the screenshot of the image/commands and txt editor file.